-To identify the position of the connections, see figures 8-1 and 8-2.
+To identify the position of the fittings, see figures 8-1 and 8-2.
 Gas connection

-Connecting to the gas must be made to the relative attachment with a rigid metal pipe.
-The capacity of the gas meter must be adequate for the simultaneous use of all the gas boilers connected to it.
-Connect the boiler to the gas, as required by the regulations in force.
-The diameter of the gas pipe that comes out of the boiler, is not a determining factor when choosing the diameter of the pipe between the boiler and the meter; it must be chosen according to its length and to head losses.
+The gas connection must be made at the correct fitting with a rigid metal pipe.
+Any gas meter should be sized for simultaneous use of all the gas appliances connected to it.
+Connect the gas to the appliance according to the standards in force.
+The diameter of the gas connection of the appliance does not determine the diameter of the gas supply pipework.
+Gas supply pipework should be selected and installed in accordance with IGEM/UP/2 Edition 3.